ThomasFindlay/react-advanced-workshop-best-practices-and-patterns-for-managing-apis-slides/slides.md

 - The API logic is encapsulated inside of the API layer and hides implementation details of the API layer
 - Consumers of the API layer only care about importing methods, providing input and receiving output
-- Can easily be enhanced with additional logic without affecting the rest of application code
+- Can easily be enhanced with additional logic without affecting the rest of the application code
 - Much easier to migrate from one http client to another, e.g. from `axios` to `fetch`

 ---